Credential Abuse

 4. Legal Consequences

-Organizations that fail to adequately protect user credentials may face legal repercussions, particularly if they are found to violate data protection regulations.
+Organizations that fail to protect user credentials adequately may face legal repercussions, particularly if they are found to violate data protection regulations.
 This can result in hefty fines and lawsuits from affected individuals or entities.

 Mitigating Credential Abuse